FinTrak-Solutions/.github/profile/README.md

 * Get transactions in different categories.

 Specifically, when it comes to budgets, the users are able to:
-* Set numerical limits for expense categories.
+* Set budget limits for expense categories.
-* Set numerical expectations for income categories.
 * Set frequency for budgets: daily/weekly/monthly/yearly.

 ## Transaction Management
 The tool supports users to log their transactions and categorize them.
 More specifically:
 * The user can classify a transaction with a category
 * Optionally, the user can specify notes with each transaction.
-* The user can modify a logged transaction’s amount, involved accounts, categories, and notes if applicable.
+* The user can select and delete a transaction
 For each logged transaction, the tool would provide a transaction_id to the user.

 ## Analysis and Reporting